Mararsh/MyBox_data/GeographyCode/en/README.md

 # Geography Code

 ## Application
 All formats are self-consistent, in which data are written as values and can be used directly by other applications.
-(Internal format is not supported importing and exporting)
+(Importing and exporting of internal format is not supported)
 All files are in UTF-8 encoding.
 Except for xlsx, all formats can be viewed and updated by any text editor.

 ## Data Sources